kfly8/Type-Alias/README.md

 # sub ID(;$) { Str }
 ```

-Given a hash reference in `$type_alias_args`, returns the type constraint defined by Type::Tiny's Dict type.
+Given a hash reference in `$type_alias_args`, it returns the type constraint defined by Type::Tiny's Dict type.

 ```perl
 type Point => {